cademirci/cademirci.github.io/_posts/2020-05-26-a-discord-bot-settimeout-and-setinterval.md

 ***

 My friend asked me if I can write a Pomodoro bot for Discord, thus he can study nearby an online Pomodoro timer which warns him periodically according to Pomodoro algorithm.
-Pomodoro is a working technique which can be found [on the web](https://www.google.com/search?sxsrf=ALeKk01WQwuEZkGaewswu69rX9GgSTsx5Q%3A1590490363776&ei=-_TMXrS9Ls7ergSfjJLoCA&q=pomodoro+technique&oq=pomodoro+tech&gs_lcp=CgZwc3ktYWIQAxgAMgIIADICCAAyAggAMgIIADIFCAAQywEyAggAMgIIADIFCAAQywEyBQgAEMsBMgUIABDLAToECAAQRzoECCMQJzoECAAQQzoFCAAQgwE6BwgAEIMBEENQ2ihYuDRg9kBoAHABeACAAbsBiAHDBpIBAzAuNZgBAKABAaoBB2d3cy13aXo&sclient=psy-ab).
+Pomodoro is a studying technique which can be found [on the web](https://www.google.com/search?sxsrf=ALeKk01WQwuEZkGaewswu69rX9GgSTsx5Q%3A1590490363776&ei=-_TMXrS9Ls7ergSfjJLoCA&q=pomodoro+technique&oq=pomodoro+tech&gs_lcp=CgZwc3ktYWIQAxgAMgIIADICCAAyAggAMgIIADIFCAAQywEyAggAMgIIADIFCAAQywEyBQgAEMsBMgUIABDLAToECAAQRzoECCMQJzoECAAQQzoFCAAQgwE6BwgAEIMBEENQ2ihYuDRg9kBoAHABeACAAbsBiAHDBpIBAzAuNZgBAKABAaoBB2d3cy13aXo&sclient=psy-ab).

 ### Discord and Its Frameworks

 I like Discord.
-It should not be thought as just a gamer communication tool, but one of the best digital communication tools on our time.
-Additionally, my sympathy to Discord also comes from its software: it is written in `Electron.js`, and its core `Node.js`.
-These JavaScript frameworks are some of the most preferred application and back-end frameworks in UI technologies.
+It should not be considered as just a gamer communication tool, but one of the best digital communication tools of our time.
+Additionally, my symphaty to Discord also comes from its software: it is written in `Electron.js` and its core `Node.js`.
+These JavaScript frameworks are some of the most preferred application and back-end frameworks in modern UI technologies.
 I am kind of familiar with them and I like them.

-`Discord.js` is a module that Discord developers use it, like an [instance here](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/) the whole procedure can be found on the web.
+`Discord.js` is a module that Discord developers use it, the whole procedure can be found on the web: [instance link](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/).

-A lot of example can be found, but here is also a hello-world-level Discord bot which responds "Hi, how are you?" when user types "hello".
+A lot of examples can be found on first search, but also I can show a hello-world-level Discord bot here, which responds "Hi, how are you?" when user types "hello".

 ```javascript
 const Discord = require('discord.js');